12 Unique Things to Do in Vardø, Norway (+ Free Map!)

 4. See puffins and other seabirds at Hornøya.

 You can find Atlantic puffins, razorbills, guillemots, and more.
 There are also 500 pairs of Arctic foxes hanging out on the island year-round.
-Interestingly, it is one of the few places in the world where you can see Atlantic puffins in the snow (they tend to arrive in mid-April).
+Interestingly, it is one of the few places in the world where you can see Atlantic puffins in the snow (they tend to arrive in mid-March).

-Hornøya and nearby Reinøya have been protected since 1983 but you can visit on a ferry during the summer months.
+Hornøya and nearby Reinøya have been protected since 1983, but you can visit on a ferry during the summer months.
 There is also a lighthouse there that you can stay overnight in (book this through the tourism office by the harbor).

 5. Walk through the Vardø Fortress (Vardøhus Festning).